cosiedzieje-app/api/readme.md

 ```
 {
     "status": "ok",
-    "errors": []
+    "res": null
 }
 ```
 <a name="somsiadError"></a>If it does not, it is:
 ```
 {
     "status": "error",
-    "errors": [
+    "res": [
         "Podany e-mail jest zajęty"
     ]
 }
 ```
-where the errors array entry is the error that has occured
+where status is either "ok" or "error", if it is "ok" then res is null and if it is erros then res is a array containing all of the errors that have occured

 ## <a name="addressStructure"></a>Structure of the address field: